 Once you have created a custom virtualeny, you can assign it at the Organization, Project, or Job Template level to use it in job runs.
-You can set the custom veny on an inventory source to run inventory updates in that veny.
-However, starting in Ansible Tower 3.5, Ansible 2.4 or later is required to run inventory updates.
-Jobs using that inventory follow their own rules and will not use this veny.
-If an SCM inventory source does not have a veny selected, it can use the veny of its linked project.
-You can assign a custom veny on the organization, but if you do, it will not be used by inventory updates in the organization, as it is only used in job runs.
+You can set the custom venv on an inventory source to run inventory updates in that venv.
+Jobs using that inventory follow their own rules and will not use this venv.
+If an SCM inventory source does not have a venv selected, it can use the venv of its linked project.
+You can assign a custom venv on the organization, but if you do, it will not be used by inventory updates in the organization, as it is only used in job runs.